Cognigy/Documentation/docs/en/docs/ai/tools/analytics/odata-analytics-endpoint.md

 ### Postman and other API Tools

-When connectom from Postman or similar API tools, you must use a GET request to connect to our OData feed.
+When connecting from Postman or similar API tools, you must use a GET request to connect to our OData feed.

 {! _includes/ai/odata-read-only.md !}